 Strathpine, Brisbane, 17 Nov 2018.
 I have never been to any function attended by a Niuean Premier before, so I don’t know what to expect when I saw the notice on Facebook.
-While it’s always a privilege to meet the leader of one’s country of birth, and some of the familiar faces from the home country, I tend to find politics as interesting as staring at a blank wall.
+While it’s a privilege to meet the leader of one’s country of birth, and some of the familiar faces from back home, I tend to find politics as interesting as staring at a blank wall.

 A few days before this Q&A meeting, we heard that a Samoan delegation’s visit to Brisbane was disrupted by someone throwing an uncooked pig’s head at the visiting PM.
 Fortunately, it fell short of the target, but that news forced me to get my phone camera fully charged just in case.